-Reports gathered from surveys carried out, further suggest that most of these young people can't meet their necessities, and as result, they engage in unproductive measures like commercial sex and drug trade, etc to earn a living.
+Reports gathered from surveys carried out, further suggest that most of these young people can't meet their necessities, and as a result, they engage in unproductive measures like commercial sex and drug trade, etc to earn a living.

 The need for regeneration in terms of capacity and skills building for self-sustainability and productivity is critical for the community area which YWAV serves.
-YWAV currently provides awareness/training seminars, educational materials, and related services for the young people, most with household incomes below 32 percent of the area median household income.
-Scope of work Primarily, we operate in ten schools and ten parishes within Masaka District, located in the central region of Uganda, 82 miles south of the capital city Kampala.
-It is largely rural area housing over 900.000 people out of whom approximately 650.000 people (75%) are young people aged between 5 and 30 years.
-It was once a prosperous region of Uganda well known for the agricultural potential.
+YWAV currently provides awareness/training seminars, educational materials, and related services for young people, most with household incomes below 32 percent of the area median household income.
+Scope of work Primarily, we operate in ten schools and ten parishes within Masaka District, located in the central region of Uganda, 82 miles south of the capital city of Kampala.
+It is largely a rural area housing over 900.000 people out of whom approximately 650.000 people (75%) are young people aged between 5 and 30 years.
+It was once a prosperous region of Uganda well known for its agricultural potential.
 However, the once prosperous region diminished considerably due to two major reasons.

-The civil wars of 1979 which topped Idi Amin and that of the 1980 - 1986 which ousted Milton Obote greatly hindered and halted the development of this area.
-Scars of these wars are still visible to date as the remains of the destroyed buildings and the rubbles hang helplessly in the center of the town.
+The civil wars of 1979 which topped Idi Amin and that of 1980 - 1986 which ousted Milton Obote greatly hindered and halted the development of this area.
+Scars of these wars are still visible to date as the remains of the destroyed buildings and the rubbles hang helplessly in the centre of the town.

-Adding an insult to an injury, already devastated by these wars, the region was heavily hit by HIV/AIDS disease.
+Adding an insult to injury, already devastated by these wars, the region was heavily hit by HIV/AIDS disease.
 Masaka region marks the history of the first infection and outburst of the AIDS pandemic in the whole of Uganda.
 The scourge plundered the region of its human resource as able-bodied, energetic educated and family breadwinners succumbed to it in a short while.
 As a result, agriculture the major economic activity came to a halt simply because there was nobody left able to carry forward the activity as parents went bedridden, children and relatives had to abandon all their other businesses to look after their ill beloved ones.
-Gradually this led to the economic decline of this once famous region of Uganda.
+Gradually this led to the economic decline of this once-famous region of Uganda.

 The other negative results of the above issues are amass of orphans creating a society where adults, having not been properly cared for as children, are themselves unable to bring up their own offspring.

 Even though several initiatives are recollecting the former glory, HIV/AIDS, poverty, ineffective leadership, ignorance and corruption remain stumbling blocks.
-To offer the youth a way out of this quagmire, Youth with a vision envision to empowering and promoting them as makers of positive change.
+To offer the youth a way out of this quagmire, Youth with a vision envision empowering and promoting them as makers of positive change.